2016 Calendar of Programs and Events

 Learn to effectively use your camera to capture the beauty of still life settings and designs.
 Larry Harper of Portrait Design Photography shares tips used by the pros to get the best pictures.
 Bring your camera and your creativity and leave with outstanding images.
 Members $5, non-members $15 or see “package pricing” below (includes site admission).
 Meets at the Gatehouse.
 Advance registration required by Monday, July 18.
 To register, call 603-763-4789 x3.

 A photography class for beginners and intermediates.
 Learn how to effectively use your camera to capture the beauty of the still life settings of Art in Bloom with Larry Harper, Portrait Design Photography.
 Bring your own camera.
 Members $5, non-members $15, or see “package pricing” below (includes site admission).
 Meets at the Main House.
 Advance registration required by Monday, July 18.
 To register, call 603-763-4789 x3.

 Members: Single class, $5; Two classes, $8; Three classes, $12

 Non-members: Single class, $15; Two classes, $18; Three classes, $22

 Sunday, July 24, 1-4pm

 This celebration of Fairy Houses connects children to the natural world and includes a reading by renowned Fairy House author Tracy Kane, book signing, crafts, a whimsical Tea Party on the Veranda, and building of fairy habitats in The Fells Fairy Village.
 Children are invited to dress in their finest Fairy or Gnome attire.
 Members; adults $10, children $5: non-members; adults $20, children $10 (Includes site admission).
-Advance registration required by July 28.
+Advance registration required.
 Reserve online or call 603-763-4789 x3.